RaduLucianR/ros2-latency-analysis/README.md

    python3 record_experiments.py /path/to/yaml/file/with/executor/config <name_of_working_ros2_workspace>
    ```

    You may modify the `record_experiments.py` file to run experiments for whatever executor configuration you want.
-More about how to create an executor configuration below.
+More about how to create an executor configuration below, in the [Defining an executor configuration] section.
 The `record_experiments.py` script does two things:
    - Store the desired executor configurations in a data structure
    - Calls the `run_experiment()` function for each executor configuration